 The Academic Subject Certificate in Community Food Security is intended to provide the student with knowledge of the Community Food Security movement through course work and skills and knowledge about the operation of a certified organic farm and the sale of products grown on the farm.
 The courses will introduce them to the Community Food Security movement both nationally and internationally, provide them the skills for growing foods organically, preparing farm products for sale to restaurants and markets, providing educational activities to elementary, middle and high school students; knowledge about Hawaiian culture; knowledge related to plants, nutrition, the environment and agriculture.
-With this foundation, it is anticipated that students will be able to pursue degrees in a variety of areas including, environmental resources, education, nutrition, culinary arts, and business.
+With this foundation, it is anticipated that students will be able to pursue degrees in a variety of areas, including environmental resources, education, nutrition, culinary arts, and business.

-Course C redits
+Course (Credits

 GEOG 197 Intro to Community Food Security 3

-AG 197 Introduction to Organic Agriculture 3
+AG 112 Introduction to Organic Agriculture 4

-MGT 197 Agriculture Entrepreneurship in Hawaii 3
+MGT 197 Agriculture Entrepreneurship in Hawaiʻi 3

+or FSHN 185 Concepts in Nutritional Science (3)

-GEOG 297 Advanced Issues in Community Food Security у З
+GEOG 297 Advanced Issues in Community Food Security ty 3

-FSHN 198 Native Nutrition and Lifestyle 3

-SCI 197 Intro to Environmental Science 4

-HWST 107 Hawaii: Center of the Pacific 3
+HWST 107 Hawaiʻi: Center of the Pacific 3

-HORT 110 Hawaiian Horticulture and Nutrition 4